 The Board consists of the Chairman, two Executive Directors and three Non-Executive Directors.
 The biographical details of the Board members can be found here.

-The Board meets regularly at least ten times throughout the year.
-Meetings of the non-executive directors without the executive directors being present are held at least annually, both with and without the Chairman.
+The Board meets sufficiently regularly, at least ten times throughout the year.
+Meetings of the Non-Executive Directors without the Executive Directors being present are held at least annually, both with and without the Chairman.

 Board Composition and Performance

 In order to develop their skills and keep up to date with market developments the Board receive regular training from the Company’s Nominated Adviser.
-All members of the Board have access to the advice and support of the Company Secretary, who is also responsible for facilitating the induction program for new directors.
+All members of the Board have access to the advice and support of the Company Secretary, who is also responsible for facilitating the induction programme for new Directors.

 The results of the Board evaluation process will be used by the Nominations Committee to inform its approach to succession planning.